Paul has been a passionate player, recorder, and listener of guitar music for over 35 years. Born in the UK, he now lives in Florida, USA.

-As both a musician and tutor for many years, I know that for many, if not most people, can find buying their first guitar intimidating.
+As both a musician and tutor for many years, I know that for many people can find buying their first guitar intimidating.
 As a beginner, you are faced with a bewildering array of choices and advice, and can easily feel like you just don't know where to start.

 Although guitars can look pretty similar to an inexperienced eye, they all have differing qualities and traits, such as how easy they are to play, how expensive they are, and the tone and the quality of the sound that they produce, as well as other features such as their color and size.

-I personally would recommend against selecting an instrument on the basis of its color, or focusing too much on its overall appearance - yes, there are some very beautiful instruments out there, but these instruments are primarily for making music, as far as I am concerned, and therefore how they play and sound are the most important features, especially for a learner.
+I personally would recommend against selecting an instrument on the basis of its color, or focusing too much on its overall appearance.
+For sure, there are some very beautiful guitars out there, but these instruments are primarily for making music, as far as I am concerned.
+How they play and sound are the most important features, especially for a learner.

-- The Takamine G Series: Reliable Quality for a Good Price
+- The Epiphone DR-100: Reliable Quality for an Excellent Price

-- The Yamaha FG830 Acoustic: Rich Overtones and Kind on the Fingers
+- The Yamaha FG800: Rich Overtones and Kind on the Fingers

 I go into more details and give my reasons for my choices below.

-The Takamine G Series: Reliable Quality for a Good Price
+The Epiphone DR-100: Reliable Quality for an Excellent Price

 - Very playable, which is essential for a beginner.